gabrrrielll/MERN-messenger/README.md

 ##### View optimization for all devices, etc.

 ##### Send email invitation for registration to users who not have acount and after registration they will become friends.

+## You can try the app with register proocess or without register with user: demo@demo.com and password: demo